SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ### Model Training <a name="rf-model-training"></a>

 Instantiating and training our Random Forest model is done using the below code.
-We use the *random_state* parameter to ensure we get reproducible results, and this helps us understand any improvements in performance with changes to model hyperparameters.

-We leave the other parameters at their default values, meaning that we will just be building 100 Decision Trees in this Random Forest.
+Other than setting the random_state to the familiar 42, all other parameters are set to their default values.
+Among other things, this means that our forest will be built from 100 Decision Trees.

 ```python